osteele/grunt-autowatch/README.md

 This plugin supplies default `task` and `files` to [watch](https://github.com/gruntjs/grunt-contrib-watch) targets that don't have them.
 If a watch target has no `task` property, it is given a task that matches its name.
-If a watch target has no `files` property, it is given the files from its tasks.
+If a watch target has no `files` property, it is given the files from the configurations for those of its tasks that are plugins.

 Together, these defaults allow one to write _e.g._